AlexsLemonade/refinebio-examples/.github/PULL_REQUEST_TEMPLATE/hotfix-pr.md

+---
+name: Hotfix PR
+about: Use this PR template for filing a a hotfix directly to master (and then also to staging)
+title: 'Hotfix'
+labels: hotfix
+assignees: ''

+---

 ## Hotfix Purpose:

 <!-- What is the urgent and straightforward problem that requirers hotfix.
 Why is a hotfix needed? -->